dylan-lang/opendylan/documentation/hacker-guide/source/compiler-internals.rst

 ------------

 This chapter is an overview of the compiler, information was gathered while hacking on the compiler.
-It focusses only on DFMC, the Dylan Flow Machine Compiler, located in source/dfmc of the opendylan repository.
+It focuses only on DFMC, the Dylan Flow Machine Compiler, located in source/dfmc of the opendylan repository.